ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

 All new classes except `PanelFactory` should include full unit tests that achieve at or near 100% code coverage and adequately test all aspects of the class.
 In addition, some previous tests may need to be updated to match new requirements.

-You should also update the unit tests for each of the GUI panels created in the previous milestone to use a fake `MainWindow` object instead of creating one in the test.
+**Java Only**: You should also update the unit tests for each of the GUI panels created in the previous milestone to use a fake `MainWindow` object instead of creating one in the test.
 This should make the tests run much faster, and you should be able to see that the code in `MainWindow` is not executing in the code coverage report.

+**Python Only**: Sadly, I have yet to figure out if it is possible to properly fake parts of `tkinter` such that the `MainWindow` class can be properly substituted with a fake.
+No changes are required at this time.

 Once this milestone is complete, all classes in the following packages should have unit tests that achieve at or near 100% code coverage: